michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 5. And he said, On this account a man shall leave his father and his mother, and shall cleave to his wife, and they two shall be one flesh.

-6. Wherefore they were notconstituted two, but one body.
-That, therefore, which Aloha hath conjoined, man shall not separate.
+6. Wherefore they were not

 7. They said to him, Why then did Musha direct that he should give a writing of dismissal and send her away?